-Please register for business rates by completing our Business rates moving in form if you are about to or have moved your business into the area.
-We can then work out how much your business rates will be and send you a bill.
+If your business has moved into the district we can then calculate how much your business rates will be and send you a bill.

-If you are about to leave your business premises or have already, please complete our business rates moving out form.
+Please let us know if the business has been sold or is moving out of the district.
 We will use it to work out your closing balance and send you either a bill or refund.

 Find out how to pay your business rates including by direct debit.